 At Science Museum Oklahoma, we enrich people's lives by revealing the wonder and relevance of science.
 We welcome volunteers who share that same passion!

-Volunteer opportunities at Science Museum Oklahoma include greeting groups, gardens and grounds beautification, archives and collections, clerical and public relations duties, hands-on educational programs, and support for exhibits including smART Space galleries, KidSpace, model trains, CurioCity, and more.
+Volunteer opportunities at Science Museum Oklahoma include greeting groups, gardens and grounds beautification, archives and collections, hands-on educational programs, and support for exhibits including smART Space galleries, KidSpace, model trains, CurioCity, and more.

 Who can volunteer at Science Museum Oklahoma?